-In any case in which a child is removed from the physical custody of his or her parents or legal guardians pursuant to Welfare & Institutions Code section 361, a de facto parent, if a relative or licensed foster care provider, will also receive preferential consideration for placement of the child over all other relatives and foster parents if such placement is in the best interest of the child and is conducive to any reunification efforts ordered by the court.
+In any case in which a child is removed from the physical custody of his or her parents or legal guardians pursuant to Welfare and Institutions Code section 361, a de facto parent, if a relative, licensed foster care provider, or resource family parent, will also receive preferential consideration for placement of the child over all other relatives, foster parents, and resource families if such placement is in the best interest of the child and is conducive to any reunification efforts ordered by the court.

 De facto parent status will continue only so long as the psychological bond continues to exist between the de facto parent and the child.
-De facto parent status automatically terminates upon the termination of dependency jurisdiction.
+De facto parent status automatically terminates upon the termination of dependency jurisdiction or when the child reaches 18 years of age.